-This indicator looks at the proportion of young people experiencing poor mental health using the Kessler Scale from the New Zealand Health Survey, which asks young people aged from 15 to 24 years how frequently they have experienced symptoms such as nervousness and hopelessness in the past four weeks, which can give an indication of levels of general psychological distress.
+This indicator looks at the proportion of young people experiencing poor mental health using the Kessler Scale from the New Zealand Health Survey , which asks young people (aged 15-24 years) how frequently they have experienced symptoms such as nervousness and hopelessness in the past four weeks, which can give an indication of levels of general psychological distress.
 Similar questions will be covered in the Youth Health and Wellbeing Survey - 'WhatAboutMe?' targeting young people aged 12-18 years.

 Good mental wellbeing is more than the absence of psychological distress or mental illness.
 Good mental health and wellbeing is integral to positive emotionality, social interactions and resilience to inevitable life stressors.